-NHER 7708 (Find Spot record) - Neolithic or Bronze Age polished axehead (Swannington, poorly located)
+NHER 7708 (Find Spot) - Neolithic or Bronze Age polished axehead (Swannington, poorly located)

 The Norfolk Heritage Explorer is a filtered version of the Norfolk HER intended for casual research.
 Please to consult the full record.